 There are three official released College Board Exams.
-Each have a complete multiple-choice section of 55 questions.
+Each has a complete multiple-choice section of 55 questions.
 Here are the links!

 Sample Questions from the Course and Exam Description

 The AP English Literature Course and Exam Description has 19 practice multiple-choice questions!

 Your AP teacher may also have copies of old AP exams that you can use for practice.
 Ask and see!

 In my mind, all English teachers look like they came from the 19th century.

 In addition to the multiple-choice practice questions provided by the College Board, there are also several places online where you can get unofficial multiple-choice practice questions.
 However, they aren't all worth your time in terms of quality.
 I'll go over the best ones here.
 For an even more robust list, check out our complete list.

 You will not, however, receive an atmospheric picture of the setting.

 Test Day Tips for AP Lit Multiple-Choice Success